 I’ve lost count of the sketches, drawings, and oil paintings I’ve made of Hawaii.
 Those are some of the things that have made me feel closer to the “Paradise on Earth” and have made my dreams of moving to Hawaii even more intense.
 Oh, I almost forgot, I’ve also seen Disney’s Lilo and Stitch several times.
 That must count for something, right?

 “How awesome it would be to live there!”, “Life would be perfect if I could just move there.” you may be thinking right now.
-The truth is, Hawaii is not for everyone and moving there is not the same as moving from New York to San Francisco.
+The truth is, Hawaii is not for everyone.
+Moving to Hawaii is not the same as moving from New York to Los Angeles for instance.

-I know that they say if you made it in New York you can make it anywhere, but those who’ve said that, probably haven’t lived a day of their lives in Hawaii.
-Did you know that it takes more work to adjust to Hawaiian lifestyle than any other US state even If you’ve already used to different cultures, languages, and lifestyles, so let’s not sugar coat the idea that moving there would make your life perfect.
+I know they say if you make it in New York you can make it anywhere, but those who’ve said that probably haven’t lived a day of their lives in Hawaii.
+Did you know that it takes more work to adjust to the Hawaiian lifestyle than any other US state?
+Even If you’ve already used to different cultures, languages, and lifestyles.
+So let’s not sugar coat the idea that moving there would make your life perfect.
 You are the owner of your life and it is up to you to make your life perfect, no matter where you are.
 Living in Hawaii isn’t any different.

-Before taking any serious steps into moving there, you need to ask yourself if you’re ready for it.
-But you cannot do this without first getting as much information as possible about Hawaii.
-Read books, magazines, articles about Hawaii’s history, culture, language.
+Before taking any serious steps into moving there ask yourself this: Are you ready for it?
+I know it is hard to answer this question without first getting as much information as possible.
+So read books, magazines, articles about Hawaii’s history, culture, language.
 Read any information you can get your hands on.
-Read our guide here!
-It is another thing trying to preserve a bit of mystery about a place when you go there for a short vacation, and completely different when the exact same place will become your home for a long time.
+Or our Moving to Hawaii guide here!
+It is another thing trying to preserve a bit of mystery about a place when you go there for a short vacation.
+It is a completely different one when the exact same place will become your home for a long time.

 Prepare yourself … emotionally

-Culture shock does not only happen from moving from the US to the China, for example.
-It can also happen from moving from one state to another, especially from Mainland to Hawaii.
+Culture shock does not only happen from moving from the US to China, for instance.
+It can also happen from moving from one state to another within the US.
+Especially from the Mainland to Hawaii.
 The level of diversity, different cultures, laid back life, food and more will make you want to prepare yourself emotionally.
 So be as much prepared as you can to make your adjustment as smooth as possible.
-That is why reading in advance about the many things Hawaii has to offer, and the many things you might have to face once you move there is very important.
+Reading in advance about the many things Hawaii has to offer, and the many things you might have to face once you move there is vital.

 I lived on Martha’s Vineyard, Cape Cod, for two summers in a row and all I can tell you is that no matter how much fun island life can be, the idea of having to spend your life in a small land surrounded by water is kind of terrifying.
+At least for me.
 After some time goes by, you will run out of finding hidden gems and it might get boring sooner than you think.
-It, of course, depends on the person, but if I can say this for an island like Martha’s Vineyard, which is very close to Boston, and you can very easily get in and out, I don’t want to imagine how it would to live in Hawaii for years; I think it would compare perfectly.
+Of course, it is different for each person.
+But if I can say this for an island like Martha’s Vineyard, which is very close to Boston, I don’t want to imagine how it would be to live in Hawaii for years to come.

-As the only U.S. state located in Oceania, Hawaii is composed entirely of islands which is a good thing if you need to explore a new island once in awhile during your stay there.
-But the state of Hawaii is very far away from the Mainland and that can, for a lot of people, become a real problem.
-Distance from California to Hawaii for example is 3,976 kilometers which is equal to an air travel distance of 2,471 miles.
-You can find how far Hawaii is from other destinations here: www.distancefromto.net/distance-from-california-to-hawaii.
+As the only U.S. state located in Oceania, Hawaii is composed entirely of islands.
+And that’s a good thing if you need to explore a new island once in a while during your stay there.
+But the state of Hawaii is very far away from the Mainland.
+That, for a lot of people, can become a real problem.
+The distance from California to Hawaii, for example, is 3,976 kilometers which equals an air travel distance of 2,471 miles.

-At some point you’ll become homesick, for the Mainloand.
-You will miss your old friends and family and this is just another thing you need to be prepared for emotionally, prior to making your decision to move.
+At some point, you’ll become homesick, for the Mainland.
+You will miss your old friends and family.
+This is just another thing you need to be prepared emotionally.
+Before making your decision to move.
 I am not being pessimistic here, I am just suggesting that you consider all the “side effects” of moving to Hawaii.
-After you’ve taken into consideration all the good and the bad, you can go ahead and find more about housing, employment, living costs, shipping costs, and what to do in Hawaii.
+After you’ve taken into consideration all the good and the bad, you can go ahead and read more about housing, employment, living costs, shipping costs, and what to do in Hawaii right below.

-Depending on which island you will move to, the costs of living may vary, but check here these Honolulu costs of living might give you an idea.
-As you can see the costs are a bit higher compared to other places in the States, still you can always find a way around it and even get motivated to get a second job to not only make ends meet but also save money while enjoying the paradise.
+Depending on which island you will move to, the costs of living may vary.
+Still, the costs are a bit higher compared to other places in the States.
+However, you can always find a way around it and even get motivated to get a second job.
+Not only make ends meet but also save money while enjoying the paradise.

-I spent some time on these two sites: http://www.zillow.com/hi/rent-houses/ and http://www.hawaiilife.com/ looking for housing options, and while it was fun pretending I wanted to rent or buy a house in Hawaii, the fact that housing is pretty expensive ruined it all for me.
-Apparently renting or buying a house in paradise is expensive (sigh).
-This great article shows how and why the housing in Hawaii hes been going up during the recent years:
+I spent some time on these two sites: zillow.com and hawaiilife.com looking for housing options.
+While it was fun pretending I wanted to rent or buy a house in Hawaii, the fact that housing is pretty expensive ruined it all for me.
+Apparently, renting or buying a house in paradise is expensive (sigh).
+This great article shows how and why the housing in Hawaii has been going up during recent years.

 “Residents’ incomes haven’t kept up with the rising cost of living, especially housing costs, and our credit card and mortgage debts remain among the highest in the country.
 The result is that Hawaii residents are, economically speaking, among the most vulnerable in the nation when it comes to the share of income we spend on housing. […] A primary sign of slippage is that, while Honolulu residents’ incomes rose 26.6 percent from 2005 to 2015, the cost of living rose 30.4 percent, according to the consumer finance website NerdWallet.”

-Of course it is very important to take into consideration the country you’re moving from, but that does not change the fact that you have to be prepared to pay the same amount (or more) for smaller housing spaces.
-Furthermore, here is another interesting article about why it is very hard to own a home in Hawaii in case you’re thinking about buying a house there instead of renting one: http://www.civilbeat.org/2015/11/living-hawaii-its-the-land-that-really-drives-up-honolulus-home-prices/
+Of course, it is very important to take into consideration the country you’re moving from.
+But that does not change the fact that you have to be prepared to pay the same amount (or more) for smaller housing spaces.

 According to the BLS current population survey (CPS), the unemployment rate for Hawaii as of April 2016 is 3.2%.
 “The state unemployment rate was 1.8 percentage points lower than the national rate for the month.
 The unemployment rate in Hawaii peaked in May 2009 at 7.3% and is now 4.1 percentage points lower.
 From a post peak low of 3.1% in February 2016, the unemployment rate has now grown by 0.1 percentage points.”

 Nevertheless, that does not mean that job positions will be thrown at you as soon as you set foot there.
-You need to have a job seeking strategy, plan in advance and even make a list of the skills you have and the jobs you are willing to do.
-I would suggest you to update your CV and make several adjustments depending on the job you are applying to, and send to companies before you move there.
-Just don’t send a CV too early, as you might get invited for a face to face interview before your arrival, which may cause some problems.
+You need to have a job seeking strategy.
+Plan in advance and make a list of the skills you have.
+Moreover, make a list of the jobs you are willing to do.
+I would suggest you update your CV and make several adjustments depending on the job you are applying to.
+Try to send it to companies before you move there.
+Just don’t send your CV too early.
+You don’t want to get invited for a face to face interview before your arrival.

 What to do in Hawaii?

 Do I really need to make a list of the things you can do in Hawaii?
 There is no way you can get bored there even if you do nothing but stare at its breathtaking nature.
-Plus, the weather in Hawaii is just like you’d imagine weather in paradise would be: perfect.
-Not to hot, not too cold, leaving you more space to enjoy your favorite outdoor activities such as hiking, climbing, surfing, biking, swimming, sailing, visiting new places, and many more.
-Who knows, you might even get the chance to practice outdoor activities and sports you’ve never practiced before.
+Plus, the weather in Hawaii is just like you’d imagine the weather in paradise would be: perfect.
+Not too hot, not too cold.
+Leaving you more space to enjoy your favorite outdoor activities such as hiking, climbing, surfing, biking, swimming, sailing, visiting new places, and many more.
+Who knows?
+You might even get the chance to practice outdoor activities and sports you’ve never practiced before.
 Hawaii is full of surprises, and so are its inhabitants.
-If you want to be one of them, once in awhile you have to surprise yourself too!
+If you want to be one of them, once in a while you have to surprise yourself too!